Indirect data-driven predictive control and the state-space predictor: MPC AND THE STATE-SPACE PREDICTOR

 As $P$, $F$, and $e_f(t)$ are constructed according to \eqref{transient} and \eqref{ssPhi}, $y(t + i)$ satisfies \eqref{yti1}.
 Comparing \eqref{yti1} to the expression above for $z_p(t + i)$ shows that the output equation in \eqref{ssi} holds.
 With the output equation in hand, the same argument from the proof of Lemma \ref{abcdk} shows that the dynamics equation in \eqref{ssi} holds with $A$, $B$, and $K$ defined as in \eqref{ab}. \end{proof}

-Theorem \ref{stsTheorem} implies that TPC with the state-space predictor is effectively a special case of MPC with the state-space model \eqref{ss}.
+Thm. \ref{stsTheorem} implies that TPC with the state-space predictor is effectively a special case of MPC with the state-space model \eqref{ss}.
 More concretely, the TPC problem \eqref{delta0tpc} is equivalent to the following MPC problem: \bneq